cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london-18.md

 layout: one-column
 nav: events
 image: /images/training/bdd-analysis-cover.jpg
-dtstart: 2018-06-21 00:00:00
+dtstart: 2018-08-02 00:00:00
-dtend: 2018-06-22 00:00:00
+dtend: 2018-08-03 00:00:00
 ---

 ## BDD Kickstart - 2 day BDD training

 We're finalising the details for this course.
-We're hoping to run this in late June 2018.
+We're hoping to run this on August 2nd-3rd 2018.
 [Register your interest](https://www.getdrip.com/forms/3429383/submissions/new) and we'll let you know once we've sorted things.

 BDD Kickstart is a two-day training in the fundamentals of Behaviour-Driven Development (BDD) and Cucumber.
 Thousands of agile teams are benefiting from clearer understanding and greater collaboration between business and IT that BDD brings.